milesich/xcgp-api/docs/graphql/schema/game.md

   # Whether the game is a mobile version or not
   mobile: Boolean!

-  # A list of tags for filtering like "jackpot" or "netent"
+  # A list of tags for filtering like "jackpot" or "netent".
   tags: [String]

 }